U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-In 2011, total energy use per person (or per capita consumption) in the U.S. was 312 million British thermal units (Btu).
-This was about 1.3% less than the 316 million Btu per capita consumed in 2010.
-It was 13% less than the per capita consumption in 1978, which was the highest since 1949.
-The world per capita consumption of energy1 in 2009 was 71 million Btu.
+In 2011, total energy use per person (or per capita consumption) in the United States was about 313 million British thermal units (Btu).
+The world per capita consumption of energy1 in 2011 was about 75 million Btu.

-1Includes only coal, electricity, natural gas, and petroleum fuels that are produced and sold in conventional markets.
-Biomass fuels such as wood and charcoal used for heating and cooking are not included; EIA does not have an estimate for the amount of those fuels consumed in other countries.
+1Consumption data for most countries does not include biomass fuels, such as wood and charcoal used for heating and cooking, which are major energy sources in many countries.
+The U.S. Energy Information Administration does not have an estimate for the amount of those fuels consumed in other countries.